Frequently Asked Questions (FAQ)

 Do I have to attend orientation?

 Yes, if you are a first-year freshman.
-The University of Illinois Springfield requires all incoming first-year students, including Freshmen Transfer students (less than 30 credit hours accepted by UIS) to attend orientation.
+The University of Illinois Springfield requires all incoming first-year students, including Freshmen Transfer students (less than 30 credit hours accepted by UIS) to attend First-year Orientation.
 Orientation is a vital part in the transition to college.

 How do I register for New Student Orientation?

-You can register for orientation in two ways, by visiting your UIS Admissions Status page and clicking on KickStart Orientation or by visiting our First-Year [Freshmen] webpage and Clicking on the Registration is now Open.
-Click Here for the Online Form link.
+You can register for orientation by visiting your UIS Admission Status page and clicking Orientation Sign up is Open.
 You will use the logon and password from your UIS Admissions application to login to the registration form.
 For any questions or concerns call 217-206-8181 or email UISOrientation@uis.edu.

 I am trying to register for orientation but the logon page says I do not have clearance?

 There could be a couple of issues.
 (1).
-You are not using the logon id and password you created for your UIS Admissions Application, or (2) you have not accepted your admission to UIS, or (3) you have selected the wrong date.
-Honors students must select Honors designated dates and Non-Honors (Freshman) students must select Traditional dates.
+You are not using the logon id and password you created for your UIS Admission Application, or (2) you have not accepted your admission to UIS, or (3) you have selected the wrong date.
+Honors students must select Freshmen Honors designated dates and Freshman (Not-Honors ) students must select Freshmen dates.

 How do I know that my reservation for orientation has been received?

-I checked “pay my Orientation Fee by credit card” when I was registering for KickStart but I didn’t see anything that asked for my credit card number?
+I checked “pay my Orientation Fee by credit card” when I was registering for First-Year Orientation but I didn’t see anything that asked for my credit card number?

-If I attend KickStart do I have to attend the Semester Launch program?
+If I attend First-Year Summer (Spring) Orientation do I have to attend the August (January) Welcome program?

 Yes, UIS’s mandatory orientation program has two parts.
-The first part is the 2-day program called KickStart which focuses on big-picture activities like advising and registration.
-Semester Launch (students entering in Fall) (students entering in Spring) is the second mandatory program where we cover more in-depth programs that will help prepare you for your first semester of college.
+The first part is the one-day program Summer (or Spring) Orientation which focuses on big-picture activities like advising and registration.
+August (January) Welcome (students entering in Fall) (students entering in Spring) is the second mandatory program where we cover more in-depth programs that will help prepare you for your first semester of college.

 Can I make changes to my Orientation reservation?

 Yes, we understand that things come up.
-Please email us cancelling the one date and indicating your new preferred date.
+Please email us to cancel your reservation for the one date and indicating your new preferred date.
 We will cancel your reservation and register you for another date if there is one open.
 Do not register for another session online, this will lead to confusion and being registered and charged for two Orientation dates.
-Please note that once your cancel your reservation the reservation system automatically opens a spot in that date and someone else can register for that spot.
+Please note that once you cancel your reservation the reservation system automatically opens a spot in that date and someone else can register for that spot.
 So please be sure and check dates before cancelling anything.

 How do I know if I have to take a placement test?

 Entering students may have to take Math, Reading, and/or Foreign Language Placement exams based on the ACT/SAT scores.
-You can check requirements by reviewing the tables on the Testing Services website.
+You can check requirements by visiting the Testing Services website.
 If you are unclear about the major requirements for ACT/SAT scores or what tests you need to take, please contact your advisor.
-Traditional first-year students contact The Office of Advising Services, Information & Support (OASIS) and Honors students contact the Capital Scholars Honors program.
+Freshmen contact the Center for Academic Success and Advising (CASA) and Freshmen Honors students contact the Capital Scholars Honors program.

 Will I be able to receive my orientation date of choice?

-In June because we limit the number of student participants in each session they are filled on a first-come basis.
+Because we limit the number of student participants in each session they are filled on a first-come basis.
 Therefore, if you register early you are more likely to receive your 1st choice orientation session.
-Once a session is full the system will close the session.
+Once a session is full, the system will close the session.
 If someone changes their reservation, a session may open back up.
 August and January sessions have no limits on the number of student registrations.

-What are my chances of getting the courses I need if I attend a later session?
+What are my chances of getting the courses I need if it takes a while for me to complete the asynchronous online program or have to attend a later session?

 The first people to register have the opportunity to register for courses offered during preferred/peak class times (i.e. 10 a.m. – 2 p.m.).
 Some popular introduction courses at these times tend to fill up faster.
-You might have to take it earlier or later in the day than you would prefer, but you will still be registered for these classes.
+You might have to take it earlier or later in the day than you would prefer, but you will still be registered for classes.
 Some general education subjects (i.e. psychology, sociology) are also more popular than others so you may have to choose an alternate subject.
 Required courses like Freshman Seminar, English, and Math add sections as they are needed throughout the summer.
 You will be able to register for all the credit hours you need.
 It may not be at your first choice time or subject.
-Students attending August or January (spring semester) should contact the Office of Advising to set up an appoint for advising before their KickStart.
-Students will still have to attend KickStart and Semester Launch even though they have been advised for classes.
-Failure to attend could result in your schedule being cancelled and you will have to wait until the first day of classes to register again.

-Will someone from Financial Assistance be at orientation to answer questions/concerns?
+Can we still speak to someone from the Office of Financial Assistance to answer questions/concerns?

-What happens if I am late to orientation?
+What happens if I miss my Orientation date?
 Who should I notify?

 No, but parent / family participation is strongly encouraged.
 The Parent / Family sessions provide family members with information, resources and contacts that will aid them in helping their student succeed at UIS.